Rh Sensitization During PregnancySkip to the navigation

 - To prevent sensitization from occurring late in the pregnancy or during delivery, you must have a shot of Rh immune globulin around week 28 of your pregnancy.
 This treatment prevents your immune system from making antibodies against your fetus's Rh-positive red blood cells.

-- Rh immune globulin injection is also necessary if you have had any vaginal bleeding or an obstetric procedure such as amniocentesis or external cephalic version.
+- Rh immune globulin injection is also necessary if you have had an obstetric procedure such as amniocentesis or external cephalic version.

-- If your newborn is Rh-positive, you are given Rh immune globulin again within 72 hours of delivery.
+- If your newborn is Rh-positive, you are given Rh immune globulin again within 72 hours after delivery.
 By preventing Rh sensitization from delivery, you are protecting your next Rh-positive fetus.

 - If your newborn is Rh-negative, sensitization cannot happen, and no treatment is needed.

-Rh immune globulin is also needed after a miscarriage, partial molar pregnancy, ectopic pregnancy, or abortion.
+Rh immune globulin is also needed within 72 hours after vaginal bleeding, a miscarriage, partial molar pregnancy, ectopic pregnancy, or abortion.

 If an affected fetus younger than 34 weeks needs to be delivered, corticosteroid medicine (betamethasone or dexamethasone) may be given to the mother to speed fetal lung development before a premature birth.